The green line in the graphic above is a true representation of the blog income from The Conscientious Eater!

 $407.04 Net Income

-To put into perspective how big of a leap this was, check out the graph below that shows the blog’s income from January 2015 until now:
+To put into perspective how big of a leap this was, check out the graph below which shows The Conscientious Eater’s income from January 2015 until August 2018:

 Here’s how it looks with blog traffic added: